 A St. Patrick’s Day that didn’t go as planned.

-Today is St. Patrick's Day and as such I thought my son Gabriel might like to learn about Ireland.
+Today is St. Patrick’s Day and as such I thought my son Gabriel might like to learn about Ireland.
 We are interest led homeschoolers.
-Some might even call us unschoolers, because I let my son choose what he wants to learn.
-I may make suggestions on something I think he will enjoy learning but most days it is completely up to Gabriel.
-On this particular day, I thought that with all of his friends celebrating St. Patrick's day he might want to learn a little more about the holiday and the country from which it stems.
+I let our son choose what he wants to learn.
+I may make suggestions on something I think he will enjoy learning but most days it is completely up to him.
+On this particular day, I thought that with all of his friends celebrating St. Patrick’s day he might want to learn a little more about the holiday and the country from which it stems.